Study in Maine

 The University of Maine at Farmington was Maine's first public higher learning institution founded in 1864.
 The University of Maine at Farmington offers the same small, private college advantages with small class sizes at much lower cost.
 Bowdoin College is located in Brunswick, Maine's oldest college town.
 This college has an extremely small student to faculty ratio at just 9 to 1.

-For more information about study in Maine, and to contact them for free for further information, please visit the Study in the USA School Search.
+For more information and to search schools to study in Maine, and to contact them for free for further information, please visit the Study in the USA School Search.